adonisjs/legacy.adonisjs.com/docs/docs/guides/database/04-relationships/05-many-to-many-relationship.md

 - You should remove the `user_id` from the `skills` table and keep it as an independent database table.
 - By making the table independent, you can pre-fill the skills table and also use it to create a dropdown for selecting skills.
 - Create a new pivot table called the `skill_user`.
-This table will hold the ids to create a relationship with a user and a skill.
+This table will hold the ids to create a relationship between a user and a skill.

 You will end up with something similar to the following table structure.